gboehl/dynare/windows/README.txt

 Using Dynare with MATLAB®
 ─────────────────────────

-Dynare requires MATLAB® version 8.3 (R2014a) or above.
-With older versions of MATLAB®, it may fail or give unexpected results.
+Dynare requires MATLAB®, any version ranging from 8.3 (R2014a) to 9.11 (R2021b).
 Only 64-bit versions are supported.

 To use Dynare, you just have to add the ‘matlab’ subdirectory of your Dynare installation to MATLAB® path.
 You have two options for doing that: